 Qualification for our classic car insurance program depends on vehicle and owner guidelines.

 Our policy allows the collector vehicle to be used for club functions, exhibitions, organized meets, tours and even occasional pleasure driving — it just can't be a daily driver.
-Regular driving to work and/or for errands up to 5 months a year as a Seasonal Driver may be considered in some states.
+Regular driving to work and/or for errands up to 5 months a year as a Seasonal Driver may be considered.

 Usage and mileage requirements may differ based on the vehicle that is being insured, such as collector trucks or vehicles that are 1980 and newer.
 Please review specific vehicle guidelines for this information.

 Mileage of 3,500 or less is generally consistent with operating vehicles that have collectible value.
-Mileage up to 7,500 may be considered in some states.
+Mileage up to 7,500 may be considered.

 Though we prefer that collector vehicles are stored in an enclosed, secure structure when not in use - such as a private garage, pole barn or storage unit - we will consider other storage types, including: